Last Updated on July 2, 2026 by Daniel Globe

 If you’re planning the trip from Milan to St. Moritz, you’ve got a few smart route choices.

-Driving is the most flexible, and the main road links Milan with Bergamo, Varese, and Lake Como, so you can turn the journey into one of the most rewarding scenic routes in northern Italy.
-You’ll pass historic streets, alpine views, and lakeside towns where you can stop for local cuisine and recharge on your own terms.
+Driving is the most flexible option.
+The main road links Milan with Bergamo, Varese, and Lake Como, turning the journey into one of the most rewarding scenic routes in northern Italy.
+You’ll pass historic streets, alpine views, and lakeside towns where you can stop for local cuisine.

-If you want to move without the wheel, take the train and connect in Tirano for the Bernina Express.
-Regular services run often, and the Bernina adds wide-open mountain panoramas that feel free and expansive.
+If you’d rather not drive, take the train and connect in Tirano for the Bernina Express.
+Regular services run often, and the Bernina line adds wide-open mountain panoramas that a car simply can’t match on the final stretch.

-You can also choose faster road options or avoid tolls, depending on your budget and pace.
+You can also choose faster road options or avoid certain tolls, depending on your budget and pace.
+Either way, this is a route worth savoring rather than rushing.

 How Long Does the Milan to St. Moritz Drive Take?

-Still, real-time traffic can stretch your journey, so check before you leave and shape your travel preparations accordingly.
+Still, real-time traffic can stretch your journey, so check before you leave.

 - Plan for flexibility: If you depart during busy hours, add buffer time for delays.

-- Watch your route choices: Visiting cities like Bergamo or Como can lengthen the drive.
+- Watch your route choices: Visiting cities like Bergamo or Como will lengthen the drive.

 - Stay alert to conditions: Weather, congestion, and roadworks can change your arrival time.